 The Brewers Have Three All-Stars

 I know, I know, Major League Baseball makes concessions for nearly every player to make the Midsummer Classic, to the point of the actual game being usurped by festivities and the Home Run Derby.
-But, whether it’s some trio of Ryan Braun, Josh Hader and Nelson (if he can come back quick enough) or Arcia, Cain and Shaw, Milwaukee, with its teeming amount of talent, both returning and new, and uber-excited fan base will allow the ball club to have three All-Star representatives suit up for the first time since 2014.
+But, whether it’s a trio consisting of Ryan Braun, Josh Hader and Nelson (if he can come back quick enough), or Arcia, Cain and Shaw, Milwaukee, with its teeming amount of talent, both returning and new, and uber-excited fan base will allow the ball club to have three All-Star representatives suit up for the first time since 2014.

 Lorenzo Cain Scores the Fifth-Most Runs in MLB